cealvara/yelp_bigdata/README.md

 ## Introduction

 This repository contains code to analyze Amazon Product's Review data using Big Data techniques.
-In particular, we used Parallel Processing (TBC BY MICHAEL), MapReduce and MPI.
+In particular, we used MultiThreading, MapReduce and MPI in different parts of our processes to extract and process data across several dimensions (reviews, products, categories, time).

 ## Objectives